-Why Using Solo Ad Platforms?
+Why Use Solo Ad Platforms?

 We need to know where our target customers congregate.
-For example, someone might already build an email list full of your potential buyers where you can directly tap into it.
+For example, someone might already build an email list full of your potential buyers that you can directly tap into it.
 The list owner knows everything about their list, their interest, and geo-location.
 This is something your can leverage.

-How to pick good solo ads provider?
+How to pick a good solo ads provider?

 How much do solo ads cost?

 There are a few factors affecting this.
 The quality of the lists, the spending power of the lists, and so on.
 Typically, a solo ad platform charges by open rate or click-through rate.
 This means you only pay for emails that are seen.
 No emails were sent.
 This is very important as it helps to save your money.
 At least you know, your email is not sent to the trash box.